 Wine Science: The Application of Science in Winemaking, Jamie Goode

-We all know that people from countries with a moderate drinking culture like France, Spain and Italy live longer and have less heart diseases incidents than the Brits.
+We all know that people from countries with a moderate drinking culture like France, Spain and Italy live longer and have less heart disease incidents than the Brits.

 Wine is good for the heart